 - Average April low (night): 2.9-degrees C / 37-degrees F

 - Record high: 30-degrees C / 86-degrees F

 - Record low: -17.8-degrees C / 0-degrees F

 - Precipitation: Anticipate 7 days of moderate to heavy rain in April and 11 days involving light on-and-off showers mixed with sun and/or cloud.
 One day of snow flurries a possibility, particularly in the first two weeks of the month.

 Pack away those heavy parkas but don't go commando just yet.
 Scarves, gloves and a warm jacket are still on the agenda, though noon to late afternoon in April may require shedding a layer or two as the sun heats up the city enough to confuse even the most seasoned citizen into not knowing what to wear.

 By late April, scarves and hats can generally be laid to rest until October.

-- recommended fabrics for layering include wool, merino wool, cashmere and polyester for optimal insulation
+- clothing made of wool, merino wool, cashmere and polyester for optimal insulation

 - cardigans, wraps, blazers, jackets, wool jackets, trench coats